openregister/specification/content/rest-api.md

 ## Codes

-Each resource defines the codes with specific meaning in their context.
-The list below describes the most important ones with generic meaning.
+The list below describes the essential HTTP codes and its meaning for any Registers API.
 You SHOULD use other codes when necessary as long as they don't collide with the ones defined in this specification.

 |Code|Status|Description|
 |-|-|-|